jonathanjumbo003-cyber/maven_fuzzy_factory/README.md

 * **Solid Secondary Driver:** "The Forever Love Bear" accounts for **18.54%** of company profits ($209,611.29), proving its worth beyond just seasonal February spikes.
 * **Diversified Product Portfolio:** Newer catalog additions ("Birthday Sugar Panda" and "Hudson River Mini bear") together contribute over **21.5%** of company profits ($244,134.15 combined), reducing reliance on Product 1 alone.
 * **True Net Profit Visibility:** By linking `orders`, `order_items`, and timestamped `order_item_refunds` inside SQL window functions, these profit numbers accurately reflect true net earnings after subtracting manufacturing COGS and refund losses.

 # Conclusion

+### Insights

+* **Traffic & Conversion Scaling:** Monthly website traffic expanded over 15x, while conversion rates more than doubled from **3.19%** at launch to a peak of **8.69%**, demonstrating significant funnel and user experience improvements over time.
+* **Marketing Channel Efficiency:** `gsearch` is the primary volume driver (accounting for 75%+ of traffic), while `bsearch` delivers the highest conversion efficiency (**7.03%**).
+* **Monetization Expansion:** Average Order Value grew from **$46.04 to $63.25**, pushing revenue per session to a record **$5.27** and giving marketing teams stronger bidding power.
+* **Product Seasonality & Basket Cross-Sells:** Product 2 (Love Bear) shows clear Valentine's Day demand spikes every February (peaking at 644 units in Feb 2015), with a baseline **~4%** cross-sell attach rate alongside Product 1 purchases.
+* **Product Profitability:** "The Original Mr. Fuzzy" remains the business cornerstone, driving **59.87%** of net profit, while secondary and tertiary product lines contribute over 40% combined to diversify total earnings.

+### Closing Remarks

+Although this dataset took time to clean, build CTE models for, and analyze carefully, it was completely worth it.
+I developed my SQL skills significantly—from mastering window functions and conditional aggregations to handling complex refund join logic in BigQuery—and most importantly, it was fun!